yayitsnaomi/AI-Healthcare/README.md

 **Vision**: Provide individuals across the world with access to affordable, quality healthcare.
 Doctors are limited and AI applications in healthcare are advancing to enable quality care via AIs and internet access.

-**Mission**: As individuals are moving towards personalized Healthcare, we can leverage the power of AI chatbots to comfort patients and provide a first pass diagnosis based on symptoms, along with a confidence threshold of the predicted diagnosis.
-Goal is to enable users to get a diagnosis for their current symptoms.
-The hopes would be that people get a better diagnosis than what they would from googling symptoms themselves.
-Users can also chat with Eliza the therapy bot, when they feel like they need someone to listen to them; which has proven to be calming.
+**Mission**: As individuals are moving towards personalized Healthcare, we can leverage the power of AI chatbots to comfort patients and provide a first pass diagnosis based on symptoms. ~ 2,300 Americans die of cardiovascular disease each day, average of 1 death every 38 seconds.
+Direct and indirect costs of total cardiovascular diseases and stroke are estimated to total more than $329.7 billion* includes health expenditures & lost productivity.
+[Citation: American Heart Association]

 **Success criteria**:

 -   **Machine Learning Performance**:
     -   Misclassification Rate - number of correctly diagnosed based on the patient history.
-    -   Acceptance Criteria: Misclass rate < 0.5, meaning 50% of test data in cross validation is accurately diagnosed.
-50% is acceptable in this case because there are so many diseases, with overlapping symptoms, that classificaiton might be challenging to get a very low miscass rate.
+    -   Confusion Matrix - Low false postiives are also important to track for healthcare outcomes.
+    -   Acceptance Criteria: Misclass < 20% i.e. accuracy > 80%.
 -   **Business Outcome**:
     -   Number of users that use this app instead of googling their symptoms.
-    -   Number of exchanges with the therapy bot, and improved user mood based on pre conversation and post conversation.
     -   Number of stars users rate the app

 ## Planning

-### Theme 1: Create an AI doctor that can suggest the most likely disease based on your list of symptoms.
+### Theme 1: Create an AI doctor that can suggest the most likely disease based on your list of symptoms. --> [DROPPED DUE TO LACK OF GOOD DATA]

 -   **Epic 1:** Create an analytic that can suggest the most likely diagnosis based on user specified symptoms, along with a confidence interval
 	-   **US0:** Environment setup: install any required packages, libraries.
 Spin up EC2 on AWS.
 Create requirements.txt to make reproducible environment.